 We are highly dependent upon the principal members of our management, as well as clinical, commercial and scientific staff, the loss of whose services might adversely impact the achievement of our objectives.
+For example, in September 2021, we announced the passing of Dr. Gisela Schwab, our President, Product Development and Medical Affairs and Chief Medical Officer, and Jon Berndt, our Senior Vice President, Sales.
+While we have continued to execute on our clinical development and commercial strategies, have filled the sales leadership position and are conducting a search to fill the Chief Medical Officer position, we cannot ensure that the losses of Dr. Schwab and Mr. Berndt will not negatively impact our business and operations.
 Also, we may not have sufficient personnel to execute our business plans.
 Retaining and, where necessary, recruiting qualified clinical, commercial, scientific and pharmaceutical operations personnel will be critical to support activities related to advancing the development program for the cabozantinib franchise and our other product candidates, successfully executing upon our commercialization plan for the cabozantinib franchise and our proprietary research and development efforts.
-Competition is intense for experienced clinical, commercial, scientific and pharmaceutical operations personnel, and we may be unable to retain or recruit such personnel with the experise or experience necessary to allow us to successfully develop and commercialize our products.
+Competition is intense for experienced clinical, commercial, scientific and pharmaceutical operations personnel, and we may be unable to retain or recruit such personnel with the expertise or experience necessary to allow us to successfully develop and commercialize our products.
 Similarly, the COVID-19 pandemic could negatively impact the health of key personnel or make it difficult to recruit qualified personnel for critical positions.
 Further, all of our employees are employed "at will" and, therefore, may leave our employment at any time.